 It’s easy to be a little uncomfortable - constantly asking yourself “what’s under this?” and “how does this work?” is the healthy curiousity you need that will save your bacon when production inevitibly fails at 4 in the morning.
 Better understanding the systems you work with is a good habit that pays dividends.

 However, it’s not enough to know only the systems you’re paid to know.
-Your company may have been on the cutting edge once, but is it now?
+Your company may have been on the bleeding edge once, but is it now?
 How would you know if you’re missing out on some really helpful tools or technologies?
 This can be a drawback with working on Unix-like systems - they’re stable, effective, and boring, but that means new concepts take a while to shake out everywhere (if at all), and with the variety of systems it’s easier to cling to POSIX tools like a life preserver.
 If you think of how long it took for the boolean type to end up in C, you know that you can go a long time with niceties folks using other systems take for granted.

 Once a year I try to take a quick spin in an ecosystem I’m totally unfamiliar with, and for the holiday break this year (truncated to just a few days for reasons I can’t get into) I decided to take a look at the Apple Developer ecosystem.